Alpovka/Matlab_Online/README.md

 # DISCLAIMER
 Each file has own explanation.
-For the most benefit, person has to be able to use proper Matlab apps.
+To get more benefits, person has to be able to use proper Matlab apps.